jiweix/open-everything/README.md

     $ nosetests

-## For more information about prpject design
+## For more information about project design
 please visite the [wiki page](https://github.com/jiweix/open-everything/wiki)